-The registration and protection of patents is regulated by the Patents Law 16(I) of 1998, as amended, and the Patent Regulations of 1999 and 2013 (the Regulations).
+The registration and protection of patents is regulated by the Patents Law 16(I) of 1998, as amended.
+It is extended by the relevant patent regulations of 1999 and 2000 (the Regulations).

 Where a patent concerns a product, the owner of it has the right to prevent any third party from: